majidvayghani/money-tracker/README.md

 ```

 ## To Do
+- [ ] Update linter: remove extra spaces and ...
-- [ ] Modify the signIn API code to perform a single database query for all checks.
+- [ ] Implement permissions to manage user access
+- [ ] Write more unit tests for the models, views and other components
+- [ ] Write additional integration tests for further evaluation of the project
-- [ ] Generate HTML version of swagger api doc `redocly build-docs my-swagger.yml -o docs.html`
+- [ ] Generate HTML version of swagger api doc: `redocly build-docs my-swagger.yml -o docs.html`
+- [ ] Update Swagger for the new routes
-- [ ] How to run unit tests and integration tests
+- [x] How to run unit tests and integration tests
+- [ ] Finish the project logic and check for possible errors.
+Also, write suitable responses.
+- [ ] Change the database to PostgreSQL.
+- [ ] Rate Limiter
+- [ ] RabbitMQ